Az-gitdemo23/CV/README.md

 - Prepared Test Completion Reports (TCR) using tools like Trunk Merger Tracker, GitHub, JIRA/Rally, and participated in smoke tests and backward compatibility tests.
 - Created knowledge transfer materials and conducted team presentations on topics including SAFe, SDLC, Definition of Ready (DOR), Definition of Done (DOD), ACG, and the Release  process.
 - Utilized communication tools such as Microsoft Teams, Jabber, Conferencing, and Symantec VIP for effective team collaboration and knowledge sharing.

+Sir Thomas Abney Primary School (Career Break Activities, Jan 2014 – Jan 2018) Parent Governor (Fixed-Term Role)
+- Improved the school's performance ratios by 15%.
+- Improved teaching methods by reviewing staffing levels, work conditions, and salaries.
+- Liaised with the community, parents, and local authority to safeguard and protect the best interests of young people.

 Marks and Spencer Plc (May 2010 – Mar 2014)
 Customer Advisory Services